Download Prospectus

 T: 020 3457 2129

-She is experienced in providing CV and application guidance, interview coaching, labour market information and job search advice and strategies.
+She is experienced in providing employability education through careers information, advice and guidance in one to one and group employability sessions, as well as CV and application guidance, interview coaching, labour market information and job search advice and strategies.

 Yas graduated with a BA Hons in English Studies and Creative Writing and proceeded to start her professional career in the Higher Education sector in 2006, where she has continued since.
 She has worked at both public and private education institutions, in roles all centered around student and graduate recruitment and employability.
 A Certified Recruitment Practitioner and Mental Health First Aider, Yas is passionate about providing support to students and graduates in order to help them increase their employability skills and reach their career goals.